Skip to main content

 Statewide service in Oregon is supported by the federally-funded AmeriCorps State Grant Program, administered by the HECC Office of Workforce Investments.
 The AmeriCorps State Grant, administered by the HECC, through the federally-required state service commission, OregonServes, supports statewide national service activities.

-On April 25, 2025, OregonServes received notice from the federal AmeriCorps agency that the 2024 AmeriCorps State program grant has been terminated.
+On April 25, 2025, OregonServes received notice from the federal AmeriCorps agency that the 2024 AmeriCorps State Program Grant had been terminated.
+The HECC assessed this decision in close partnership with Governor Kotek and legal counsel, and provided guidance to grantees.

 If there are significant changes to HECC agency operations, we will share details with the public here.